Workflow Builder

 Deleting an exploration will _stop and delete_ any workflow it contains.

+!!!
 Note

 When creating an Exploration, an [Exploration Report](reports.md) will be automatically created.
 It will collate all the outputs, from all the workflows, that are part of an Exploration.

 From the perspective of a single workflow, this implies that it outlines a sequence of 'steps' that logs must follow to execute the intended actions.
-A workflow can only have one starting match condition, but it can then branch out to evaluate many conditions and execute many actions.
-Every terminal match condition should have attached at least one action for a workflow to be considered valid.
+Each flow can begin with a different step, which allows a workflow to have multiple entry conditions.

-Workflows continue to progress until they reach a terminal state (i.e., no further matching can be done), at which point they will be reset and wait for the initial conditions to be met again.
+Flows continue to progress until they reach a terminal state (i.e., no further matching can be done), at which point they will be reset and wait for the initial conditions to be met again.

 Workflows are also reset as part of the session lifecycle.
 When a session ends, all active workflows are reset.

-Sharing and URL Slugs¶
+#### Sharing and URL Slugs

 To share a workflow, you can simply copy and paste the full URL.
 The workflow URL is created using slugs, which are formed by combining the workflow's title with a unique ID.
 A slug is the part at the end of a URL that makes it easy to identify a specific page on a website.
 If you edit the title, the URL slug is automatically updated to match the change.
 Importantly, both the old and new URLs will still work after the update.

-Workflow Expiry (TTL)¶
+## Workflow Expiry (TTL)

 Workflows have a default expiration policy (Time To Live) to ensure unused configurations do not remain deployed indefinitely. **By default, a workflow expires after 30 days of no usage.** Usage is defined as any time a user views data from the workflow, such as rendering a chart in an Exploration Report or on the Workflow page.